yogesh-ch-ss/radar-warfare/README.md

 ### Disclaimer

+The application runs on free tier in the deployment platform, and the server shuts down due to inactivity.
 Before running the application / for troubleshooting, ensure the health of the services via

 [`https://radar-warfare-gameplay.onrender.com/health`](https://radar-warfare-gameplay.onrender.com/health)